timshannon/ironsmith/README.md

 You'll setup a project which will need the following information:

-1. Script to pull from the repository
+1. Script to fetch from the repository
 	* Most of the time this will be a git clone call, but it can be a bash script calling an FTP or whatever
 	* Choose between polling for changes, or triggered builds
 		* Triggered builds will be triggered off of a web hook POST call